Travel safely with Welcome Pickups

 Wheelchair Accessible Taxis in Oslo

-Wheelchair accessible taxis are available in Oslo.
-These wheelchair accessible vehicles allow a passenger to enter the taxi via an extended ramp and remain seated in their wheelchair for the entire journey.
-Each accessible taxi has securement space for one manual or powered wheelchair with safety tie downs/straps.
-A relatively affordable option is Oslo taxi, which also offers wheelchair taxi services.
+Wheelchair-accessible taxis are available in Oslo.
+These wheelchair-accessible vehicles allow a passenger to enter the taxi via an extended ramp and remain seated in their wheelchair for the entire journey.
+Each accessible Oslo taxi has securement space for one manual or powered wheelchair with safety tie-downs or straps.
+A relatively affordable option is the provider Oslo Taxi as they have some suitable vehicles in the it fleet.

 Safety and Complaints for Oslo Taxis

-Norwegian taxi drivers speak English as a rule, and usually won’t try to scam tourists.
-However, if you think that a driver may attempt to overcharge you or take a longer route than anticipated, feel free to stop the car and contact the local police station.
+Norwegian taxi drivers speak English as a rule, and usually won’t try to overcharge tourists so you can expect your Oslo taxi driver to be courteous and polite.
+However, if you think that a driver may have attempted to overcharge you or has taken a longer route than anticipated, stop the vehicle, request your receipt which will contain all the relevant ride details and contact the company you travelled with directly to escalate the matter, or visit your nearest police station if you wish.